 John Mozeliak

-Why the Cardinals named John Mozeliak GM in 2007
+Why John Mozeliak was named Cardinals GM in 2007

 “I want (the fans) to know we are committed to winning – and creating a successful environment that will allow us to compete,” Mozeliak said.
 “Everyone knows the landscape’s changing at the major-league level, and we have to adapt.
 As we move forward, we are prepared to do so.”[1]

-When reporters asked Mozeliak what that meant in regard to free agents and the trade market, he doubled down, even with the man who would sign such paychecks – team Chairman Bill DeWitt – seated beside him.
+When reporters asked Mozeliak what that meant regarding free agents and the trade market, he doubled down, even with the man who would sign such paychecks – team Chairman Bill DeWitt – seated beside him.

 “We have to be prepared to up the ante if we want to be part of those deals,” Mozeliak said.
 Later he added, ‘I’m not Walt Jocketty Jr.’”[2]